epongpipat/eepR/README.md

 # eepR

-Common functions that I use
+This package contains functions that I use regularly.

+**Note**: This package will likely always be in a testing phase.
+Please use this with caution.

 ## Install